themegrill/suffice/README.md

 Unless otherwise specified, all the theme files, scripts and images including the screenshot image are licensed under [GNU GPL] (http://www.gnu.org/licenses/gpl-3.0.txt), version 3 or later.

 ## Changelog
+### Version 1.0.10 - 2017-08-31
+* Fix - Sticky header sliding completely upwards when header is center and menu is set to offcanvas
+* Tweak - get_theme_mod changed to suffice_get_option
+* Fix - Sticky header settings not working on customizer but works on front-end
+* Fix - sub menu is way too downwards and not able to hover
+* Add - Close icon on offcanvas menu
+* Tweaks - Add icons on customizer option

 ### 1.0.9 - 2017-08-18
 * Fix - Excerpt on single post